IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 In Crosshair Layer has a new annotation feature can now show values of data points at the location of the mouse cursor and render these values in colored boxes over the X-Axis and Y-Axis labels.

-You can find more information on the Final Value Annotation in the link:datachart-chart-annotation-and-interaction-layers.html#FinalValueLayer[Annotations and Interaction Layers topic].
+You can find more information on the Crosshairs Layer in the following topic:

 #### Related Topic
 -   [Crosshair Layer](datachart-crosshairlayer.html)